 Get in the habit of assessing the pros and cons of your online relationships.
 If there are more cons than pros, perhaps it’s time to take a sabbatical from Facebook or shut down social media for a while.
 Remember, you are in control, and you have every right to be selective in who you interact with, and what, when and where you do this.

 Do you struggle to maintain healthy relationships online?
 Would you like to strengthen your relationships with loved-ones?
-Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book in our online diary.
+Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now.